-*(Revised 17 November 2020 to remove Poetry, Music and Translation course.)
+*(Revised 28 January 2021 to reinstate Poetry, Music and Translation course.)

 Please note that all option courses are subject to availability and that some may have limited spaces.
 Further details, based on the current academic year, are available on the University of Edinburgh online course catalogue.

 The final element of the programme is your dissertation, a piece of independent research - 15,000 words (worth 60 credits) - written with the advice and support of a designated supervisor.